PayFabric/Portal/PayFabric/Sections/L2 and L3 Fields Default.md

 There're two ways to apply the default fields:

-1. **Apply PayFabric's default values to all fields with missing Level 2/3 data**.
+1. **For Missing Data**.
 By choosing this option, default values will be submitted to gateway when application doesn't send any level 2/3 data to PayFabric.

-2. **Apply PayFabric's default values at all times**.
+2. **At All times**.
 By choosing this option, default values will be submitted to gateway at all times.

+## Note
+1. Level 2/3 defaults will not be applicable to Verify transaction for both apply methods.